JBimbrahw/JBimbrahw.github.io/README.md

 The user can test their memorization of the vocabulary with flashcards.

 They have the ability to translate from English to Punjabi and vice versa.

+To add vocabulary/phrases, update the array in main.js.